arkhi/grav-plugin-web-monetization/README.md

 ### Zip file Installation

 To install the plugin manually, download the zip version of this repository and unzip it in the `user/plugins` directory.
 Then rename the directory to `web-monetization`.
-You can find these files on [Gitlab](https://framagit.org/arkhi/grav-plugin-web-monetization).
+You can find these files on [Gitlab](https://framagit.org/arkhi/grav-plugin-web-monetization) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

+### Admin Plugin

+If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.

 ---